Formal Casket Watch

 From my book, The Honor Guard Manual.

-To many in the honor guard world the term casket watch, is unknown.
+For some the term casket watch, is unknown.
 That is unless you are on a law enforcement officer, firefighter, or EMS honor guard member.
-These members have known of and performed a casket watch for many years for their fallen.
+These members have known of and performed a casket watch for many years for their fallen, formally and informally.
 Let’s get into what casket watch is and how it is performed.
-The minimum for a casket watch is one guard who can informally or formally post at the head of the casket.

 There are three parts to first responder casket watch: